 It has recently been determined that the bluehead sucker exists in the area of the Weber River occupied by the hydroelectric project but also extending upstream and downstream of the project (Webber, et al. 2012).
-Bluehead sucker populations occur in the Weber River from the confluence of the Ogden River upstream to above Echo Reservoir.
-The populations in the lower river (Weber Project Area and downstream) appear to be the most robust (Webber et al. 2012).
+According to Webber et al. (ibid), of the two reaches on the Weber River where bluehead suckers are known to exist, the population in the reach between Weber dam and the Weber-Davis Canal Company dam (the Project Area) is the most robust.